poojasethi/poojasethi.github.io/_posts/2017-12-30-year-in-small-moments.md

 ## March
 ![Gas Works]({{ "/img/2017-in-review/march_2017.jpg" | absolute_url}})
 *Gas Works is such a cool park because of its mix of industrial, forgotten tanks against gentle green hills and ocean.
-It's almost post-apocalyptic.
+It's almost post-apocalyptic to see the earth reclaim human machinery so naturally.
+The park is also so...
+Seattle.
 Once on New Year's eve, I saw street artists juggling fire here.
-Another time, my friend and I came here and we saw one of the reddest sunsets I've ever seen.
+Another night, my friend and I saw one of the reddest sunsets I've ever witnessed from the park.

-We also came up with a master plan to one day "buy" the sunset after the IPO of our "chai dhukaan" startup ("tea shop" in Hindi); it's a bit of a long running joke...*
+*On the day we watched the sunset, my friend and I also began scheming for the IPO of our "chai dhukaan" startup ("tea shop" in Hindi) and our eventual takeover of the skyline, analogous to Amazon; it's a bit of a long running joke...

-*There are so many memories I've made here, but let's leave it at this for now.*
+There are so many memories I've made here, but let's leave it at this for now.*

 ## April
 ![Seattle skyline from a cruise]({{ "/img/2017-in-review/april_2017.jpg" | absolute_url}})